THE FAMILY UNIT AND ITS IMPORTANCE

 The above leads us to the need to clarify, correct and realize the importance of the traditional family unit and restore it legally, culturally, socially, and in every other way as well.
 This is also a goal of nutritional balancing science.
 It must begin with each person understanding the need for very high-quality relationships, and then acting at all levels of society to push for a more family-friendly society.
 The kind of reforms needed in society include:

 1. Legislative action and tax reform to encourage marriage.
 This means that married couples should have tax advantages, which is not true today.
 Often it is the opposite.
 Also laws must clearly define marriage as the relationship between one many and one woman.
 All other arrangements of living and sexuality must not be given equal recognition or equal treatment under the law.
-This means no gay marriage, no homosexual or gay rights laws, and no gay-friendly legislation at all.
-This sounds harsh, but gay rights laws are the worst thing for the traditional family today.

 It also means that polygamy must be banned altogether.
 It does not matter if all members of a polygamous community like the arrangement.
 It does not work well and it is usually a cult.
 For more on this topic, read Cults and Terror Societies on this site.